Anduril97/MPVClean/README.md

 ![MPVClean preview image](MPVClean.png)

-# How to install
+# How to install/update

 Locate your MPV folder.
 It is typically located at `\%APPDATA%\mpv\` on Windows and `~/.config/mpv/` on Linux/MacOS.
 See the [Files section](https://mpv.io/manual/master/#files) in mpv's manual for more info.

 > [!NOTE]
 > If you have data in this folder already, please delete it or move it elsewhere (unless you know what you're doing?).
+This applies when updating from an older version of MPVClean as well.

 Extract the contents of the zip file found at [Releases](https://github.com/Anduril97/MPVClean/releases) into the above-mentioned folder.
 Just the contents, your folder should look like this: